00windhound/natureGame/README.md

 # natureGame
-an open world with some basic plants and animals all living together in a living ecosystem. so far im planning 10 thing that will all interact. grass flowers trees bunny butterfly squirells frog snake fox flies
+an open world with some basic plants and animals all living together in a living ecosystem. so far im planning 10 thing that will all interact. grass green, flowers pink, trees brown, bunny white, butterfly blue, squirells orange, frog purple, snake yellow, fox red, flies black,